Image size 1600x900. Swimmer doing kickboard drills in a lap pool.

 Easy to Moderate

-• Beginner swimmers who want stronger, more relaxed legs.
+• Beginner swimmers who want stronger legs and cleaner kicking technique.

-• Adults returning to the pool who need better body position.
+• Adults returning to the pool who want better body-position control.

 • Triathletes building kick endurance without overdoing it.